Table of Contents

 Once you’ve got the basics down, consider these advanced moves to maximize ROI from your new texting setup:

-Automated Messages
+Automated Messages:

 - Set up triggers for appointment reminders, order confirmations, and follow-up messages.